the-avicodo/Iris-Decision-Tree-Model/README.md

 The model performed exceptionally with an accuracy score of 93%.

 ### Limitations
 This dataset has only 150 data points (50 data points per class), which is a relatively small dataset size.
-Because of this, certain complex relationships are unable to be captured by the model.
-In cases like these, a decision tree model is a solid option.
+Because of this, certain complex relationships are unable to be captured.
+Due to the small dataset size, a decision tree model works well.